sstriatlon/sstriatlon/README.md

 - 👋 Hi, I’m Santiago
 - 👀 I’m interested in .net technologies, react and blockchain.
 - 🌱 I’m currently learning bot development and solidity!
-- 💞️ I’m looking to collaborate on anything related to open source, blockchain and someday anithing relatec to astronomy.
+- 💞️ I’m looking to collaborate on anything related to open source, blockchain and someday anything related to astronomy.
 - 📫 You can reach me on santiago.dev@outlook.com

 <!---